Suchapter 08B – Rule-Making Procedures

 (1) when the subject of a requested declaratory ruling is also the subject of a lawsuit pending in a court of this state or a federal court;

 (2) when the facts presented in the request were considered at a rule making hearing; or

 (3) in other special circumstances.

 21 NCAC 08B .0508 Requests for Informal Opinions

-Requests to Board employees or legal counsel, or requests to Board members not in accordance with 21 NCAC 08B .0501, for opinions concerning the application of the Board’s rules or any statutes are discouraged.
-If ever an opinion is given, it is non binding on the Board.
-Applicants, licensees and any other persons who act in reliance on such opinions do so at their own risk.
+Requests to Board employees or legal counsel, or requests to Board members not in accordance with Rule .0501 of this Section, for opinions concerning the application of the Board’s rules or any statutes are discouraged.
+If ever an opinion is given, it shall not be binding on the Board.
+Applicants, licensees, and any other persons who act in reliance on such opinions do so at their own risk.